fvollmer/open-desk-lamp-firmware/README.md

 xiomi-desk-lamp-open-firmware
 =============================

-The xiaomi desk lamp is a modern IoT device, that uses the ESP8266 microcontroller.
+The Xiaomi desk lamp is a modern IoT device, that uses the ESP8266 microcontroller.
 This project provides an open source firmware replacement this lamp.
 It provides basic functionality:
  * Toggle on/off (press and release button)
  * Dimming (rotate button while on)
  * Change color temperature (press and rotate button while on)